rahulcs754/mini_project_quiz/README.md

 ### Contributing

-RS(Rise and shine) css component is open source and anyone can come and contribute in this component.
+Coding Quiz is open source and anyone can come and contribute in this component.

 ### Creators